 Mercedes-Benz ABC (Active Body Control) Bleed Procedure – Rodeo Test

-The “rodeo” test or dance is a procedure used to diagnose and calibrate the ABC system.
-During the test, the car is rapidly raised and lowered, causing the suspension to move and triggering the system’s sensors.
-The test helps to ensure that the ABC system is functioning correctly and can respond to sudden changes in driving conditions.
-ABC system bleeding (Rodeo Test) should be performed every time you replace the ABC pump, strut, or an ABC hydraulic line or any other procedure that introduces air into the system.
-In the following video, we demonstrate how to perform Mercedes-Benz Rodeo Test using the YOUCANIC UCAN-II scanner.
+The “rodeo” test or dance is used to diagnose and calibrate the ABC system.
+During the test, the car is rapidly raised and lowered, causing the suspension to move, triggering the system’s sensors.
+This test helps to ensure that the ABC system is functioning correctly and can respond to sudden changes in driving conditions.
+ABC system bleeding (Rodeo Test) should be performed every time you replace the ABC pump, strut, or an ABC hydraulic line, or any other procedure that introduces air into the system.
+In the following video, we demonstrate how to perform the Mercedes-Benz Rodeo Test using the YOUCANIC scanner.

 Procedure